-Val is a Research Assistant in the CP Discovery Lab.
-She has completed a Bachelor of Science degree with Honours in Psychology at York University and is currently completing a Master of Science degree in Health Research Methodology at McMaster University.
-Her skills paired with her passion for paediatric research are highly applicable to her work on CP Registry and CP-NET – national and provincial research projects focused on children with cerebral palsy.
+Natasha is a Research Assistant in the CP Discovery Lab.
+She has completed a Bachelor’s degree in Psychology and Linguistics at the University of Victoria, and is currently pursuing a post-graduate certificate in Applied Clinical Research through McMaster University.
+Since 2012, Natasha has been privileged with the opportunity to work with children and adults with different abilities, and has developed a passion for research in pediatric neurological development.
+She is excited to be contributing to CP-NET and CP Registry – provincial and national research projects focused on children with cerebral palsy.

 Ritesh Thapa, MBBS